 Where to Stay in Positano

 Marincanto is one of the most photographed spots in town, as they host many weddings on their terrace.
-I highly enjoyed my stay there, and unlike from most hotels located on the other side of town I had a view overlooking the photogenic Positano at sunset instead of the other side of town.
+I highly enjoyed my stay there, and unlike the majority of hotels that are located on the other side of town, I had a view overlooking the photogenic Positano at sunset.

-Marincanto is a hotel that can be accessed without having to climb any stairs.
-They also offer to park on the property, pool and access to the private beach area (which many don’t know about).
+Marincanto is also one of the few hotels that can be accessed without having to climb any stairs.
+Plus, they offer parking on the property, a pool, and access to a private beach area (which many don’t know about).

-You cannot go wrong by staying there.
-Their pool is simply amazing, and buffet while pricy it’s one of the best in town.
-Poseidon also has a big private pool and fantastic terrace restaurant for dinner.
+You cannot go wrong by staying here.
+The pool at Hotel Poseidon is simply amazing and while pricy, the buffet is one of the best in town.
+Poseidon also has a big private pool and a fantastic terrace restaurant for dinner.

-Where to get a lemon sorbet served in a real lemon was the most common question I got from my followers on Instagram, as it’s not really served everywhere.
+Where can you get a lemon sorbet served in a real lemon was the most common question I got from my followers on Instagram, as it’s not as common as you may think.

 There are actually only two spots (as far as I know) that do it and they run out of them by early afternoon.